Woodford (1815 ship)

 Woodford was launched in 1815 at Whitby as a West Indiaman.
 Between 1816 and 1817 she made two voyages to the Indian Ocean or the East Indies, sailing under a license from the British East India Company (EIC).
 She was wrecked at Laeso in November 1837.

 Career

 Woodford first appeared in Lloyd's Register (LR) in 1815 with Brady, master, Chapman, owner, and trade London–West Indies.

 Still, in 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Woodford's owners applied on 1 December 1815 for a licence, which they received three days later.